brendan-ward/echoclean/README.md

 # Echoclean

-A utility to help apply expert rules to Sonobat or Kaleidescope auto-id output.
+A utility to help apply expert rules to Sonobat or Kaleidoscope auto-id output.
 However, the program is intended to be quite general, and can likely be applied to outputs from other automatic classifiers that produce spreadsheet-like outputs.